L-X-T/r-software-basic/README.md

 # Angular Architects - Essentials Workshop

-This project was originally generated with the [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2 by [@Manfred Steyer](https://twitter.com/ManfredSteyer) and has since been improved and update by [@LX_T](https://twitter.com/LX_T), currently using Angular V17.
+This special Angular Essentials Workshop for Raiffeisen Software was originally generated with the [Angular CLI](https://github.com/angular/angular-cli) by [@Manfred Steyer](https://twitter.com/ManfredSteyer) and has since been improved and updated by [@LX_T](https://twitter.com/LX_T), currently using Angular V17.3.

 ## Slides

 You'll find the workshop slides in the `slides` directory.

 ## Exercises